Worse than Random? An Embarrassingly Simple Probing Evaluation of Large Multimodal Models in Medical VQA: Related Work

+Comprehensive surveys of LLMs for healthcare highlight the progress, applications, and challenges in deploying LLMs in clinical settings~\citep{he2023survey, zhou2024survey, Peng_2023}.
+Task-specific evaluations ~\citep{yan2023multimodal, liu2023holistic} underline the potential and challenges of LMMs in the medical domain.
+As we move towards integrating these models into critical decision-making processes, it becomes imperative to assess their reliability in high-stakes environments like healthcare and medicine.

-Medical Visual Question Answering (Med-VQA) plays a crucial role in assessing the capabilities of models in interpreting and responding to queries about medical images.
+\paragraph{Medical Visual Question Answering} Medical Visual Question Answering (Med-VQA) plays a crucial role in assessing the capabilities of models in interpreting and responding to queries about medical images.
 Some benchmarks, like VQA-RAD~\citep{lau2018dataset} and SLAKE~\citep{liu2021slake}, are manually constructed with categorical question types.
 While this method ensures high-quality question-answer pairs, it is labor-intensive and results in limited dataset scales.

 Automated curation methods have been developed to address scalability.
 PathVQA~\citep{he2020pathvqa} uses CoreNLP\footnote{\url{https://stanfordnlp.github.io/CoreNLP}} tools, and PMC-VQA~\citep{zhang2023pmcvqa} employs generative models to create larger datasets.
 However, these methods often sacrifice fine-grained question categories, and some require additionally trained models for question filtering.
-ProbMed, as shown in Table~\ref{table:comparison}, stands out by providing large-scale benchmarks and enabling categorical accuracy assessments across various diagnostic dimensions for each image, including modality recognition, organ recognition, clinical findings identification, and positional grounding.
-ProbMed uniquely incorporates adversarial negation pairs for each question-answer pair to ensure diagnostic specificity and reliability, setting it apart from existing benchmarks.